-- "Thanks for (Actually) Responding!
+"Thanks for (Actually) Responding!
 How Citizen Demand Shapes Politicians’ Interactive Practices on Twitter" was just published (online before print) in New Media & Society.
 This article examines the factors that impact whether and to what extent politicians choose to engage with members of the public in genuinely reciprocal dialogue.
 I find that, contrary to previous expectations, structural factors such as the electoral system and culture of politicians' digital media use are not correlated with legislators' level of reciprocal engagement.
 Instead, the data suggest that the amount and the tone of demands received from the public condition politicians' willingness to converse via Twitter.

 "The Great Leveler?
 Comparing Citizen-Politician Twitter Engagement across Three Western Democracies," which was recently published (online before print) in European Political Science, asks whether politicians are using social media to engage average citizens - and not just other political and media elite - in dialog.
 I find that a large share of politicians' genuinely reciprocal exchanges do in fact include average citizens.
 Though there is much room for improvement, this study suggests that Twitter is indeed opening spaces for citizens and policymakers to engage one another on matters of political import.

-In "The Life and Death of Frames: Dynamics of Media Frame Duration," which is forthcoming in the International Journal of Communication, Michael Meffert (Leiden University) and I note that though media framing scholars have long examined why journalists select certain frames over others at a given point in time, we know much less about why certain frames persist over time in the media while others fade away and still others disappear very quickly.
+In "The Life and Death of Frames: Dynamics of Media Frame Duration," recently published in the International Journal of Communication, Michael Meffert (Leiden University) and I note that though media framing scholars have long examined why journalists select certain frames over others at a given point in time, we know much less about why certain frames persist over time in the media while others fade away and still others disappear very quickly.
 In this study, we bring attention to the analysis of frame duration and offer an approach based in event-history methodologies that can assess the causes of repeated frame deployment over both long and short periods of time.

 The study of frame duration holds a particular advantage over empirical analyses of frame selection in that it avoids problems with systematic selection bias inherent in the latter.
 Unable to determine "what might have been," most empirical studies of frame selection cannot fully ascertain what frames journalists could have selected at a given point but ultimately did not.
 As such, the data resulting from these studies systematically omit frames that were not selected - truncating the dependent variable.
 By comparing only those frames that are already selected to one another, examination of frame duration avoids this problem.